-After I had decided to give this diet ago, I made an appointment and had an hour long meeting with my consultant Denise Kelly.
-Who, if you live in Bracknell, I would highly recommend by the way.
+After I had decided to give this diet ago, I made an appointment and had an hour long meeting with my consultant – Denise Kelly.
 If you wish to find a consultant near you, simply go to the Cambridge Diet website, enter your postcode and it will show you a list of consultants near your home.
 I made my decision based on the content & quality of Denise’s personal message.
 Any consultant that hadn’t bothered to write one or had no photo were immediately dismissed from my selection.

 During my consultation, I had to complete a medical questionnaire and the diet and its side affects were explained to me.
 I was weighed and my body measurements were taken.

-Even though I passed the medical questionnaire, Cambridge have written to my Doctor to inform them that I am participating in this diet and some medical conditions need prior medical consent before you can begin.
+Even though I passed the medical questionnaire, my consultant wrote to my Doctor to inform them that I am participating in this diet and some medical conditions need prior medical consent before you can begin.

 Also worth noting, this diet is not recommended for breast feeding mothers.